anchen1011/FireAct/finetune/README.md

 #### Llama/CodeLlama LoRA
 Example of fine-tuning Llama-2-7b-chat-hf with HotpotQA trajectories:

-(This command was tested on single RTX 4090 24GB)
+(This command was tested on single RTX 4090 24GB GPU)

 ```
 python llama_lora/finetune.py \